 Purdue University Airport (LAF)

-Purdue University Airport (LAF) is a small to medium sized, primarily general aviation airport located at West Lafayette, IN.
-It is used primarily by corporate and general aviation aircraft.
+Purdue University Airport (LAF) is located in West Lafayette, IN.
 Opened in 1930 as the first university-owned airport in the country, the airport is home to Purdue University’s nationally known flight school, which offers instruction from pre-solo all the way through Air Transport Pilot.
 The mix of aircraft capabilities and pilot experience make Lafayette a complex environment.
 View a printable Pilot Handbook of the LAF information found on this Web page.

 Know Before You Go